Hypotenuse Calculator

 How to Find the Hypotenuse of a Right Triangle

-The hypotenuse is the longer side of a right triangle that is opposite the 90° right angle.
+The hypotenuse is the longest side of a right triangle and is always opposite the 90° right angle.

 You can solve the hypotenuse using a little trigonometry and one of the following formulas.